• Skip to Content

 • California College Promise Grant (CCPG) – waives enrollment fees for eligible students.
 Application is available online at www.sjcc.edu.

-• Cal Grants B & C – Must submit the Cal Grant GPA Verification form and FAFSA by March 2nd to be awarded for the following year.
+• Cal Grants B & C – Must submit the Cal Grant GPA Verification form and FAFSA by March 2nd or September 2 to be awarded for the following year.

 • Student Success Completion Grant – for Cal Grant recipients registered at 12 units or more per primary term; additional funds for Cal Grant recipients registered at 15 units or more